 Download the QOF business rules supporting information v1.1

-Primary Care Domain Reference Set Portal
+Access the Primary Care Domain Reference Set Portal

 The Reference Set Portal is an interactive tool which allows users to see which SNOMED codes are included in the current version of a reference set (refset)/cluster as used by the business rules.

 The QOF is a voluntary reward and incentive programme.
 It rewards GP practices, in England for the quality of care they provide to their patients and helps standardise improvements in the delivery of primary care.
 The results are published every year and can be found at:

 Enhanced Services (ES), Vaccinations and Immunisations (V&I) and Core Contract (CC) components